-- Equation 5 provides the shape of the slope.
-The slope is nonlinear because the maximum rated junction temperature of the LDO is controlled by the power dissipation across the LDO, thus when VIN – VOUT increases the output current must decrease.
+- The shape of the slope is given by Equation 4.
+The slope is nonlinear because the maximum rated junction temperature of the LDO is controlled by the power dissipation across the LDO; thus when VIN – VOUT increases the output current must decrease.

 - The rated input voltage range governs both the minimum and maximum of VIN – VOUT.

 Figure 61 shows the recommended area of operation for this device on a JEDEC-standard high-K board with a RθJA as given in the Thermal Information table.